clubcapra/Rove-ControlBoard/README.md

 - Modify `main.cpp` to handle custom serial commands for device control.
 - Use `LEDStrip` and `FogLight` classes for managing respective hardware components.

+## TODO

+- [ ] Have a way to share the proto files between this repo and rove's repo.
+- [ ] Try to fix ini currently getting SemanticVersionError

 ---

 Made by CAPRA |  Date: 2024-03-02